nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-update-default-nuxeo-page.md

 ## Instructions

-The idea is to override the default Nuxeo Web UI slot contribution, by using the same **name**, avoid having the two layouts being added to the DOM.
+The idea is to override the default Nuxeo Web UI slot contribution by using the same **name**, to avoid having two layouts added to the DOM.

 We will use the **priority** attribute to control the order of contributions with the same name.
-This allows you to control the merge of these contributions (ie disabling existing ones requires the disabled contribution to come after the one you want to disable).
-The default priority is 0: higher priority wins, so this contribution will result in an override of the default slot content template
+It allows you to control the merge of these contributions (e.g: disabling existing ones, requires the disabled contribution to come after the one you want to disable).

+The default priority is 0: higher priority wins, therefore this contribution will result in an override of the default slot content template.

 ### Copy the Original Document Page Element